mgavinr/ardhome/docs/COMPONENTS.md

 Insulators
 ============
 * Some insulators allow heat thru, and don't conduct, for attaching heat sinks
-* The Drain is sometimes the heat sink attachment
+* The Drain is sometimes the heat sink attachment.

 Crystal Resonator
 ============